-- Petroleum provides more than 36 percent of our total energy.13 - However, petroleum generates less than 1 percent of our electricity. - In 2012, the United States produced 6.505 million barrels per day of oil14 (8.9 million barrels per day including natural gas plant liquids), making it the world's third largest oil producer.15 - The United States is projected to overtake Saudi Arabia as the world's leading oil producer by 2017 and become a net exporter of oil by 2030, according to the International Energy Agency.

-- The United States has 1.44 trillion barrels of technically recoverable oil resources, enough to power America for the next 210 years at current rates of consumption.17 - The United States has almost 1 trillion barrels of recoverable oil in oil shale deposits.
-This is almost four times greater than Saudi Arabia's proved oil reserves. - The federal government leases less than 2.1 percent of federal offshore areas and less than 6 percent of federal onshore lands for oil and natural gas production.
+- Petroleum provides 36 percent of our total energy. - However, petroleum generates less than 1 percent of our electricity. - In 2013, the United States produced 7.46 million barrels per day of oil, (10.068 million barrels per day including natural gas plant liquids) making it the world's third largest oil producer.
+It is the world's largest liquids producer, ahead of Saudi Arabia and Russia, as well as the largest petroleum product exporter. - The U.S. has 1.44 trillion barrels of technically recoverable oil resources, enough to power America for the next 210 years at current rates of consumption. - The United States has almost 1 trillion barrels of recoverable oil in oil shale deposits.
+This is almost four times greater than Saudi Arabia's proved oil reserves. - The federal government leases 1.9 percent of federal offshore areas and less than 6 percent of federal onshore lands for oil and natural gas production.

 Oil is the most-used energy source in the United States because it is our primary transportation fuel.
-Petroleum is used to make both gasoline and diesel, which combine with jet fuel and other transportation fuels to supply over 92 percent of our transportation fuel needs.
+Petroleum is used to make both gasoline and diesel, which combine with jet fuel and other transportation fuels to supply 92 percent of our transportation fuel needs.
 The use of petroleum is ubiquitous because it is energy-dense, easily transportable, and thus available nearly everywhere.
 One hundred years ago, it was not obvious that petroleum would be our most-used energy source.
 At the time, there were a number of competing sources of energy for horseless carriages, including electricity, steam, ethanol, kerosene, coal oil, and gasoline.
 In 1910, for example, the New York Times declared that the electric car "has long been recognized as the ideal solution" because it "is cleaner and quieter" and "much more economical."
-19

 In 1925, Henry Ford told a New York Times reporter that ethanol was "the fuel of the future."
-20 But over time, both the New York Times and Henry Ford were proven wrong, and petroleum emerged because it was more efficient and easily transported than ethanol.
+But over time, both the New York Times and Henry Ford were proven wrong, and petroleum emerged because it was more efficient and more easily transported than ethanol.

-Although petroleum is the most-used source of energy for transportation, it is seldom-used for electricity generation.
-Less than one percent of American electricity is generated from petroleum power plants because other sources of electricity are more cost-effective.
+Although petroleum is the most-used source of energy for transportation, it is seldom used for electricity generation.
+Less than one percent of American electricity is generated from petroleum power plants because other sources of electricity are usually more cost-effective.